 The solution of Eq.~\eqref{eq:nozzle_1_apx} is

 with $C_A$ an integration constant that fixes the relation between the cross section of the nozzle and the flow speed.
 Note that there is an upper limit for $C_A/A$, namely,

-which is equal to $1/2$ and $2/(3\sqrt3)$ for $D = 2$ and $D = 3$, respectively.
-The solutions are presented in Fig.~\subref*{fig:CA_CP_CX_a}.
+The solutions are presented in Fig.~\ref{fig:CA_CP_CX}a.
 The solution of Eq.~\eqref{eq:nozzle_2_apx} is given by

-with $C_{\mu,T}$ the chemical potential and temperature for vanishing flow speed.
+with $C_{\mu,T}$ the chemical potential and temperature for vanishing flow speed (see Fig.~\ref{fig:CA_CP_CX}c).
 The formulae for $\mu$ and $T$ have the same form.
-We can get the $A$ dependence by substituting Eq.~\eqref{eq:CmuT_apx} in Eq.~\eqref{eq:CA_apx}, resulting in
+We can obtain the dependence on the cross section $A$ by substituting Eq.~\eqref{eq:CmuT_apx} into Eq.~\eqref{eq:CA_apx}, resulting in

 and an identical equation for $T/C_T$.
-The hydrodynamic equations in principle cannot match the chemical potential and temperature at the entrance and exit of th nozzle with the values in the leads.
-In the motionless case, i.e., $V=0$, the chemical potential $\mu(\vecr)$ and $T(\vecr)$ can be coordinate dependent, but if pressure $P = M (v^2 - V^2)/(D+1)$ [equal to $M_0 v^2/(D+1)$ for $V=0$] is constant, the flow gradient is zero and the hydrodynamic Navier-Stokes equation does not induce any flow.
+The hydrodynamic equations cannot independently match the chemical potential and temperature at the entrance and exit of the nozzle with the values in the leads.
+For example, in the motionless case, i.e., $V=0$, the chemical potential $\mu(\vecr)$ and temperature $T(\vecr)$ can be coordinate-dependent while the pressure $P = M (v^2 - V^2)/(D+1)$ [equal to $M_0 v^2/(D+1)$ for $V=0$] remains constant, so that the flow gradient is zero and the hydrodynamic Navier-Stokes equation does not induce any flow.
 Thus, we should always match the pressure of the leads and cannot match both $\mu$ and $T$.